ANTJNSX/LNU_IoT_2025-CliMACS/README.md

 On the topic of voltage and electrical details there really is not much to be said since the dht11 has a built in resistor which makes the connectivity very simple, the 3 volt connection from the pico proved to be enough for the project to run so there was no need to limit test the power on the dht11.

+### Electrical calculations
+Since the dht11 has a built in resistor it is as simple as the dht11 draws 0.5-2.5mA from the picos 3.3V pin, which well within its 300mA output limit of the picos 3.3V pin.

 ## Platform
 The platform i chose for visualizing the data gathered by CliMACS became AdaFruit since they had the most straight forward way of sending the data while also offering enough free features for this project to work with.
 If some sort of expansion is required then there is a paid plan for 10 dollars(~95kr) which would offer more available data storage, more frequent updates to data per minute, along with many more features.
 Communication wise they use the MQTT protocol to receive and broker the data to the correct place.
 Which also makes the code to send the data very simple.
 Although this is not a project that really could scale very far besides having multiple sensors in multiple rooms if scaling up would be necessary, lets say we have a metropolitan level CliMACS distribution, we would then need a big data level of data collection service which AdaFruit would not be able to handle on its own.
 In that scenario switching to something like AWS IoT would be a better fit.
 Since its built to handle big data and thousands of IoT devices while automatically scaling when more IoT devices connect without infrastructure management.
+Thus compared to other choices like AWS IoT adafruit was superior for smaller projects like this aswell as cost since it is completely free to a certain degree that wont be hit soon.

 ### Code Structure